Trump tariffs on US allies draw retaliation threats

 WASHINGTON (AP) - The Trump administration delivered a gut punch to America's closest allies Thursday, imposing tariffs on steel and aluminum from Europe, Mexico and Canada in a move that drew immediate vows of retaliation.

-Stock prices tumbled amid fears of a trade war, with the Dow Jones industrial average down more than 250 points in late-afternoon trading.
+Stock prices slumped amid fears of a trade war, with the Dow Jones industrial average falling nearly 252 points, or 1 percent, to 24,415.84.

 The import duties threaten to drive up prices for American consumers and companies and are likely to heighten uncertainty for businesses and investors around the globe.